-Blue Cross Blue Shield PPO Maroon Plan Blue Cross Blue Shield HDHP Maroon Savings (Maroon PPO) Choice Plan (Maroon Savings Choice) You will pay less out of pocket when you receive care at the University of Chicago Medical Center (UCMC) facilities.
-Your deductible and out-of-pocket maximum include in-network and out-of-network expenses combined.
+Blue Cross Blue Shield PPO Maroon Plan (Maroon PPO)

+- You will pay less out of pocket when you receive care at the University of Chicago Medical Center (UCMC) facilities. - Your deductible and out-of-pocket maximum include in-network and out-of-network expenses combined.
 That means if you see an in-network doctor and pay \$200 for the service, and later see an out-of-network doctor and pay \$500 for the service, the combined amount of \$700 will apply to your deductible and out-of-pocket maximum.
-You are enrolled into a Health Savings Account (HSA).
-The University contributes to the account, and you can also contribute pre-tax dollars.
-You are responsible for the full family deductible if you are enrolled with a spouse/partner and/or children.
-You are responsible for the full cost of non- preventive prescription drugs until you have met your deductible.
-Once you have met the deductible, copayments will apply until you reach the out-of- pocket maximum.